 18.1.
 Installing GeoMesa Kafka¶

-GeoMesa currently supports Kafka version 0.9.x or later, and has been tested up to 2.7.0.
+GeoMesa currently supports Kafka version 0.10.x or later, and has been tested up to 2.7.0.
 However, not all features are supported for versions prior to 1.0.
 The runtime classpath requires Kafka version 2+, but should be compatible with brokers back to Kafka 0.10.

 18.1.1.
 Installing from the Binary Distribution¶

 GeoMesa Kafka artifacts are available for download or can be built from source.
 The easiest way to get started is to download the most recent binary version (3.2.0) from GitHub.

 # download and unpackage the most recent distribution: $ wget "https://github.com/locationtech/geomesa/releases/download/geomesa_2.11-$VERSION/geomesa-kafka_2.11-$VERSION-bin.tar.gz" $ tar xzvf geomesa-kafka_2.11-$VERSION-bin.tar.gz $ cd geomesa-kafka_2.11-$VERSION $ ls bin/ conf/ dist/ docs/ examples/ lib/ LICENSE.txt

 GeoMesa Kafka may also be built from source.
 For more information refer to Building from Source

 The remainder of the instructions in this chapter assume the use of the binary GeoMesa distribution.